 Whether your outdoor space is a city balcony or a sprawling ranch with enviable acreage, dining outdoors is a much-anticipated ritual during the warmer months of the year.
 And transforming your backyard or patio into a dining area involves very little effort.
 The goal is to create an outdoor eating area that's both comfortable and stylish.

-Here are some helpful tips to maximize the potential of your outdoor dining area.
+Here are some helpful tips to maximize the potential of your outdoor dining area, and 10 ideas for how to make a cozy, welcoming dining area worth showing off to your friends.

 Consider the Location of Your Outdoor Dining Area

 Moreover, it's ideal to situate the outdoor eating area near an access point to your kitchen.
-Even if you have an outdoor kitchen, you'll still likely have to grab items from indoors.
 Plus, having easy access to the house is helpful for quick trips to the bathroom.
 On the other hand, you don't want to place your outdoor table too close to a grill due to the heat and fumes.

-Furthermore, it's important to be conscientious about the noise your outdoor dining area will create, especially if you have outdoor speakers or like to hold gatherings late into the night.
-Establish some breathing room between your property and your neighbors, if possible.
+It's important to be conscientious about the noise your outdoor dining area will create, especially if you have outdoor speakers or like to hold gatherings late into the night.
+Establish some breathing room between your property and your neighbors', if possible.
 And be aware of how noise will carry into your home.
-For example, don't situate the table under the window of a child who naps or goes to sleep early.
+Don't situate the table under the window of a child who naps or goes to sleep early.
 Try to devise a layout that will make everyone happy.

 If you're planning to purchase a new outdoor dining set, ask yourself these questions before buying:

 - How many people will use it?
-Is the set for your immediate family, extended family, lots of friends, etc.?
+Is the set for your immediate family, lots of friends, or just you and a special someone?

 - Does the size fit your outdoor dining area?
 Large furniture can cramp a small space while small furniture can look lost in a large space.
 Measure the space of your dining area before you go furniture shopping.